 On May 27, 2015, Black Knight InfoServ, LLC ("BKIS") entered into a credit and guaranty agreement (the "BKIS Credit Agreement") with an aggregate borrowing capacity of \$1.6 billion with JPMorgan Chase Bank, N.A. as administrative agent, the guarantors party thereto, the other agent's party thereto and the lenders party thereto.
-The BKIS Credit Agreement provides for (i) an \$800 million term loan A facility (the "Term A Facility"), (ii) a \$400 million term loan B facility (the "Term B Facility") and (iii) a \$400 million revolving credit facility (the "Revolving Credit Facility", and collectively with the Term A Facility and Term B Facility mature on May 27, 2022.
-The Facilities are guaranteed by substantially all of BKIS's wholly-owned domestic restricted subsidiaries and Black Knight Financial Services, LLC, a Delaware limited liability company and the direct parent company of BKIS ("Holdings"), and are secured by associated collateral agreements which pledge a lien on virtually all of the BKIS's assets, including fixed assets and intangibles, and the assets of the guarantors.
-The Term A Facility and the Revolving Credit Facility bear interest at rates based upon, at the option of BKIS, either (i) the base rate plus a margin of between 50 and 125 basis points depending on the total leverage ratio of Holdings and its restricted subsidiaries on a consolidated Leverage Ratio.
-The Term B Facility bears interest at rates based upon, at the option of BKIS, either (ii) the base rate plus a margin of 175 or 200 basis points depending on the Consolidated Leverage Ratio") and (ii) the Eurodollar rate plus a margin of 275 or 300 basis points depending on the Consolidated Leverage Ratio; subject to a Eurodollar rate floor of 75 basis points.
+The BKIS Credit Agreement provides for (i) an \$800 million term loan A facility (the "Term A Facility"), (ii) a \$400 million term loan B facility (the "Term B Facility") and (iii) a \$400 million revolving credit facility (the "Revolving Credit Facility", and collectively with the Term A Facility and Term B Facility, the "Facilities").
+The loans under the Term A Facility and the Revolving Credit Facility mature on May 27, 2020 and the loans under the Term B Facility mature on May 27, 2022.
+The Facilities are guaranteed by substantially all of BKIS's whollyowned domestic restricted subsidiaries and Black Knight Financial Services, LLC, a Delaware limited liability company and the direct parent company of BKIS ("Holdings"), and are secured by associated collateral agreements which pledge a lien on virtually all of the BKIS's assets, including fixed assets and intangibles, and the assets of the guarantors.
+The Term A Facility and the Revolving Credit Facility bear interest at rates based upon, at the option of BKIS, either (i) the base rate plus a margin of between 50 and 125 basis points depending on the total leverage ratio of Holdings and its restricted subsidiaries on a consolidated basis (the "Consolidated Leverage Ratio") and (ii) the Eurodollar rate plus a margin of between 150 and 225 basis points depending on the Consolidated Leverage Ratio.
+The Term B Facility bears interest at rates based upon, at the option of BKIS, either (i) the base rate plus a margin of 175 or 200 basis points depending on the Consolidated Leverage Ratio and (ii) the Eurodollar rate plus a margin of 275 or 300 basis points depending on the Consolidated Leverage Ratio; subject to a Eurodollar rate floor of 75 basis points.
 In addition, BKIS will pay an unused commitment fee of between 25 and 35 basis points on the undrawn commitments under the Revolving Credit Facility, also depending on the Consolidated Leverage Ratio.
 As of December 31, 2016 BKIS had aggregate outstanding debt of \$1,120 million under the BKIS Credit Agreement, net of debt issuance costs.
 As of December 31, 2016 we hold \$49 million of the outstanding Term B notes which eliminate in consolidation.